-In my last blog we were talking about sex and infidelity in the context of a covenant marriage relationship.
+In the last lesson we were talking about sex and infidelity in the context of a covenant marriage relationship.
 We saw that physical things gives us patterns into spiritual things.
-People who follow physical faithfulness probably have an easier time with spiritual faithfulness.
+People who follow physical faithfulness probably have an easier acceptance with spiritual faithfulness.
 There has been an increased awareness of natural unfaithfulness due to a well know unnamed sports figure that has recently been caught up with the seeds that he had been sowing.
-Without God no one really has a chance to be perfect, we have all been there and all share in the mistakes that we have made.
-Also, in my last blog I referred to the fact that divorce was not permissible unless a spouse had been unfaithful.
-I guess this golfer’s wife certainly has grounds for divorce.
-I’m sure she is not a happy and content wife.
-One thing that we can count on is the faithfulness of God.
-God will always be faithful, so the only opportunity for failure falls on us.
+Then before that we had a President that was caught up in an embarrassing White House sexual scandal.
+But, these were just popularly reported news examples that occur often in many natural human experiences.
+No human is perfect and all have sinned in some way.

-So today I want to open a new can of worms that I know will not go over with a lot of people, but I really have no choice but to teach what God has taught me from the Bible.
-In my last blog I gave scriptures about God’s wife Israel being unfaithful to her husband and God said I divorced her.
-If a covenant is a marriage, then a divorce is a termination of that covenant.
-This is absolutely critical that you see this and understand it God is not in covenant with Israel anymore or ever will be again.
-I know that is a shocking statement, but look it up in the Bible and see what it says.
-Israel has the same opportunity to marry into the new covenant with Jesus, but the old covenant is over.
+So today I want to open a new can of worms that I know will not go over big with a lot of people, but I really have no choice.
+I believe I need to teach what God has taught me from the Bible.
+In the last lesson I gave scriptures about God’s wife Israel being unfaithful to her husband and God said I divorced her (Jer 3:8).
+If a covenant is a marriage, then a divorce is the termination of that covenant!
+This is absolutely critical that w see this and understand it.
+According to O.T. verses God is NOT in covenant with the natural nation of Israel anymore or ever will be again.
+I know that is a shocking statement, but we look it up in the Bible and verify what God says.
+Natural Israel now has the same opportunity to marry into the new covenant with Jesus, but the old covenant is over.
 Here is another witness to this fact:

-We have seen that the prophets Jeremiah and Isaiah, both have declared the termination of the marriage covenant between God and Israel.
-This verse in Isaiah also implies a selling of Israel to another buyer or owner.
-This sounds like a new covenant relationship to me.
+We have seen that the prophets Jeremiah and Isaiah, both have declared the termination of the marriage covenant relationship between God and the natural nation of Israel.
+Notice that this verse in Isaiah also implies a selling of Israel to another buyer or owner.
+This sounds like Israel has entered into a new covenant relationship with someone besides Jehovah God, to me.
+I will tell you up front it was not to be in the new covenant with Jesus the Son of God.
 The Lord God says “I have Put Away your mother”.
-Those are terms for divorce based upon Israel’s Godless acts of infidelity.
-So we can conclude that the divorce is final in the eyes of God.
+Those are terms for divorce based upon Israel’s foolish acts of infidelity.
+So we can conclude that the divorce is now final in the eyes of God.

-Today I want to show you what the law says about marriage and divorce.
+Today I want to show you what God’s law says about marriage and divorce.
 It is so relevant to our discussion that I hope you can see it.
 The law concerning divorce is found in the book of Deuteronomy in chapter 24: